 In general, a key advantage of investing in gold, notes Mr Heng, is that it will diversify the risk of an investment portfolio and help reduce volatility.

-For regular investors, gold can serve as a hedge against inflation and is considered a relatively safe haven due to its overall price stability.
+For regular investors, gold can serve as a hedge against inflation and is considered a relatively safe haven due to its overall strong price performance.

 Overall, gold has been “a relative oasis of calm” amid elevated volatility in global markets this year, Mr Heng observes.